 For the regional operations centers will expand solar services to new areas.

-The regional operations centers will expand solar services to new areas, reduce installation wait times, and contribute to state and local economies by creating jobs in a range of new locations.
-SolarCity will now have a location within 30 miles of more than 90 percent of the state’s population.
-The company already has more than 2,100 employees in California, and is currently seeking to fill at least 260 additional job openings in the Golden State.
+For that’s to reduce installation wait times.
+Also and contribute to state and local economies.
+Thereby by creating jobs in a range of new locations.
+SolarCity will also now have a location within 30 miles of more than 90 percent of the state’s population.
+The company already has more than 2,100 employees in California.
+Finally it is also currently seeking to fill at least 260 additional job openings in the Golden State.

-SolarCity regional operations centers are staffed with locally hired employees who manage sales and installation of the solar systems.
+In addition, SolarCity regional operations centers are staffed with locally hired employees.
+All who finally manage sales and installation of the solar systems.

 “SolarCity is truly committed to providing opportunities for affordable solar power and should be commended for their contributions to our communities, our state and our economy,” said Assemblymember Jim Patterson (R-Fresno).

 Earlier this year, SolarCity opened two of its largest-ever operations centers in Riverside and Stockton.

 On Aug.
 22, the company inaugurated its San Fernando Valley regional operations center in Chatsworth.

 In conclusion and by end of the year, SolarCity expects to have locations up and running in the following California cities and towns.
 For they are:

 Also, Riverside, Sacramento and San Diego.
 Followed by San Luis Obispo and San Mateo (HQ).
 Next is Santa Ana and then Stockton.
 Finally, Thousand Palms/Palm Springs and Victorville.